UKHO/docs/quality-assurance/automated-api-testing.md

 ### Technology

-The standard language for developing API's at UKHO is C#.
+The standard language for developing APIs at UKHO is C#.
 Therefore it is expected that automated integration/API tests will also be created using C# (please note this does not apply to performance testing).

 #### Approved Clients